SageMaker / Client / create_compilation_job

 [REQUIRED]

-The Amazon Resource Name (ARN) of an IAM role that enables Amazon SageMaker to perform tasks on your behalf.
+The Amazon Resource Name (ARN) of an IAM role that enables Amazon SageMaker AI to perform tasks on your behalf.

 Read input data from an S3 bucket